molgenis/cluster-utils/README.md

   L = 606877 [account]    regular-short   kallisto38                               R    1165   2500     22.3     40.0 0-00:13:33 0-05:59:00
 ```

+#### sjeff

+Slurm Job EFFiciency or sjeff for short provides an overview of finished jobs, the resources they requested and how efficient these were used.
+The job efficiency is a percentage and defined as: ``` used resources / requested resources * 100```.
+Note that for CPU core usage the average is reported whereas for Memory usage the max peak usage is reported.

 #### quota

 Custom quota reporting tool for users.
 Lists quota for all groups a user is a member of.
 Example output: